 My uncle gave some words I kept .

-Peter was also there when, briefly, our uncle sat with us, after Dad was back at work and our mother took her high pitched worry back to Danny and intensive care.
+Peter was also there when our uncle sat with us, after Dad was back at work and our mother took her high pitched worry back to Danny and intensive care.

-My uncle’s exact phrase was soon shredded in faulty recall, but maybe what I heard was,“ Try not to acquire guilt, we too easily start blaming.”
+My uncle’s exact phrase was soon in shreds, but maybe what I heard was, “ Try not to acquire guilt, we too easily start blaming.”

 The context of our falling from a cliff was readily sketched.

-We had not taken a winter holiday before but Peter, almost four years younger than me, had been off school with a long illness and it was decided sea air would help.
+We had not taken a winter holiday before but Peter, almost four years younger than me, had been ill and it was decided sea air would help.

-Though our father stayed working, the rest of us went to a borrowed, basic bach.
+Though our father stayed working, the four of us went to a borrowed, basic bach.